-Flexible Couplings are a Plumbing product that can be used in many different DWV (Drain, Waster & Vent) applications and industries.
+Flexible Couplings are a Plumbing product that can be used in many different DWV (Drain, Waste & Vent) applications and industries.
 They are used for attaching pipes together in various situations.
 Although Flexible Couplings are a fairly simple plumbing accessory, they are not all made equal.
-When installing or replacing these, it is important to use high-quality couplings so that you can trust them after they are covered up.
+It is important to use high-quality couplings when installing flexible couples to ensure you can trust them when they are no longer accessible.

 In this blog, we are going to go over 3 features to look for the next time you need to use Flexible Couplings.